100% Satisfaction Guarantee

 - Michael DeWayne Tait (b.
 1966), American contemporary Christian music artist

-- Archibald Campbell Tait (1811-1882), British (Scottish born) churchman, who became the Archbishop of Canterbury
+- Archibald Campbell Tait (1811-1882), Scottish churchman who became the Archbishop of Canterbury

 - Peter Guthrie Tait (1831-1901), Scottish physicist and mathematician, professor of natural philosophy at Edinburgh University who developed Tait's conjecture